gohugoio/hugo/docs/content/taxonomies/usage.md

 ## Defining taxonomies for a site

-Taxonomies must be defined in the site configuration, before they can be used throughout the site.
+Taxonomies must be defined in the site configuration before they can be used throughout the site.
 You need to provide both the plural and singular labels for each taxonomy.